 Polyglot Systems, Inc.

-Sims Preston is the CEO of Polyglot Systems, Inc., where he oversees the company’s mission of providing technology-based health literacy solutions.
+Sims Preston is President and Chairman of Polyglot Systems, Inc., where he helps lead the company’s mission of providing technology-based health literacy solutions.
 Prior to joining Polyglot, Sims spent fourteen years practicing law, most recently as Associate General Counsel for Quintiles, the world’s largest clinical research organization.
 Prior to Quintiles, Sims was Senior Legal Counsel at Nuance, the leading provider of voice recognition, text-to-speech and optical character recognition software.
 Sims was drawn to Polyglot by the capacity of its solutions to quickly, significantly and cost-effectively benefit patients.
 Sims obtained his JD from Duke University School of Law and his BA from Columbia University.

 Keith J. Figlioli